and Long Covid

 ME/CFS is not diagnosed until the key features, especially severe fatigue, post-exertional malaise, and unrefreshing sleep, are present for greater than six months.
 It is now becoming more apparent that following infection with SARS-CoV-2/COVID-19, some individuals may continue to exhibit these symptoms beyond six months and qualify for an ME/CFS diagnosis.
 It is unknown how many people will develop ME/CFS after SARS-CoV-2 infection.
 It is possible that many individuals with ME/CFS, may benefit greatly if research on the long-term effects of COVID-19 uncovers the cause of debilitating symptoms including intense fatigue, problems with memory and concentration, and pain.

-Post-COVID Syndrome to ME/CFS
+Long Covid to ME/CFS

 A potential second pandemic